 Stocks and shares ISAs are free from capital gains tax (CGT), meaning that you will not pay tax on any increase in the value of your fund which occurs as a results of the share price increasing.

-Since the start of the new tax year on April 6, 2018, all taxpayers now have an annual tax-free dividend allowance of £2,000 (it was formerly £5,000).
+Since 6 April, 2018, all taxpayers now have an annual tax-free dividend allowance of £2,000 (it was formerly £5,000).
 Only dividend income above this allowance is taxed.

 The introduction of this dividend allowance means that investment ISAs may look less attractive if you have dividend income below £2,000 because you would not be taxed anyway.
 But bear in mind your dividend income may rise above this limit over time so an ISA might still be better than holding the shares without any protection from tax.